Sai Kung North: Transport

 The area historically relied on ferry transport from Tai Po Kau, until the pier there was relocated to Ma Liu Shui.
-The opening of Sai Sha Road and the development of Ma On Shan had made road transport available to the areas to the west of Three Fathoms Cove.
+The opening of Sai Sha Road and the development of Ma On Shan has made road transport available to the areas to the west of Three Fathoms Cove.

 Politics and rural affairs

 Sai Kung North is covered by the Sai Kung North constituency in the Tai Po District Council.
 The Sai Kung North Rural Committee comprises the villages in the area, some of which known collectively as Shap Sze Heung.